Scherzer, Zimmerman lead Nats past LA 6-1 to force Game 5

+The Washington Nationals would not be headed to a win-or-go-home Game 5 in their NL Division Series against the Los Angeles Dodgers without them.

+“We’re a bunch of viejos.
+We’re old guys,” Scherzer joked.
+“Old guys can still do it.”

-WASHINGTON (AP) — For a guy whose teams kept losing in the postseason, Max Scherzer sure is delivering now.
-Every time he’s pitched this October, the Washington Nationals have won.
+Sure can.
+And for a guy whose teams used to lose repeatedly in the postseason, Scherzer sure is delivering now.

-His latest outing was a season-saving, seven-inning masterpiece that combined with Ryan Zimmerman’s three-run homer to lift the wild-card Nationals to a 6-1 victory over the league-best Los Angeles Dodgers on Monday night, forcing a deciding Game 5 in their NL Division Series.
+Every time he’s pitched this October, the Nationals have won.
+His latest outing was a season-saving, seven-inning masterpiece that combined with Zimmerman’s three-run parabola of a homer to lift the wild-card Nationals to a 6-1 victory over league-best Los Angeles on Monday night, tying the best-of-five NLDS at two games apiece.

-Scowling and muttering to himself, Scherzer allowed one run and four hits while striking out nine — and, most importantly for Washington, he prevented LA from closing out the NLDS after taking a 2-1 lead into Game 4.
+Scowling and muttering to himself as showers fell for part of his gritty performance, Scherzer allowed one run and four hits while striking out nine — and, most importantly for Washington, he prevented LA from closing out the NLDS after taking a 2-1 lead into Game 4.

 “He really gave it all he had,” said Anthony Rendon, who drove in three runs for Washington.

-With fans who braved some rain chanting, “Beat LA!” in the late going, Sean Doolittle and Daniel Hudson combined to get the last six outs for Washington, setting up a winner-take-all contest in the best-of-five series Wednesday at Los Angeles, with the Nationals sending Stephen Strasburg to the mound against Walker Buehler.
+With fans who braved rain chanting, “Beat LA!” in the late going, Sean Doolittle and Daniel Hudson combined to get the last six outs for Washington, which will send Stephen Strasburg to the mound against Walker Buehler on Wednesday night at Los Angeles.

 “If I could bet, I’d bet on him,” Nationals outfielder Adam Eaton said about Strasburg.
 “He’s a very good pitcher.
 A polished pitcher.
 To have him healthy and ready to go in that situation only boosts our confidence.”

-Whichever team advances will face the Atlanta Braves or St. Louis Cardinals in the NL Championship Series.
-That playoff is also even at 2-all.
+Whichever team advances to the NL Championship Series will face the Braves or Cardinals next.
+Their NLDS heads to a Game 5 at Atlanta on Wednesday.

-The 35-year-old Zimmerman showed what he still can do at the plate by taking a 97 mph pitch, the second thrown by reliever Pedro Báez, and turning it into a high-arching parabola that descended onto the green batter’s eye in straightaway center field for a three-run shot that made it 5-1.
+Zimmerman showed what he still can do at the plate by taking a 97 mph pitch, the second thrown by reliever Pedro Báez, and turning it into a high-arching 400-foot-plus rainbow that descended onto the green batter’s eye in straightaway center field for a three-run shot that made it 5-1.

 “Zim put a really good swing on it,” Dodgers manager Dave Roberts said.